a544jh/cybersecuritybase-project/README.md

-##### Cyber Security Base - Course Project I
+# Cyber Security Base - Course Project I
-Java Spring application with added vulnerabilities
+Java Spring application with added vulnerabilities.

+## How to run
+Open project in NetBeans and run it from there.

+## The vulnerabilities

 ### A3 - Cross-Site Scripting (XSS): JavaScript that can access session cookie can be injected
 Add a new todo with content `<script>alert(document.cookie)</script>`